 There’s never been a more exciting time to be a part of the construction industry.
 As it continues to change at an accelerated pace, innovations will bring about even more developments and advancements.
 Here are 7 innovations we believe will shape the future of the industry as we know it today.

-Experience the future of construction innovation at Autodesk University 2020 — November 17-20.
-The free global digital event will feature hundreds of engaging sessions and keynotes from thought leaders and experts.
+Experience the future of construction innovation with Autodesk University — Watch one of the hundreds of free engaging sessions and keynotes from thought leaders and experts.
 View Autodesk University’s 2020 Sessions for Free Today!

 1. AI for Construction Workflows